 Social Scene Barcelona

 In my experience so far, it has been very easy to make friends and meet people in Barcelona.
-This is because Barcelona has a huge international community, so it is very easy to meet people like you.
+This is because Barcelona has a huge international and expat community, so it is very easy to meet people like you.
 However, I have not made any Spanish friends yet, only expats, unfortunately!
 But I am hoping that will change soon.

 The best ways to meet people in Barcelona are as follows:

-- Facebook groups.
+• Facebook groups.

 As mentioned, Facebook groups are also a great option.
 Nearly every big city around the world, Barcelona included, has a Facebook group for expats in the given area.
 There are also sometimes women only groups that I've found to be hugely supportive.

-Luckily for us in Barcelona, you can also search for groups with whatever your interested in.
+Luckily for us living in Barcelona, you can also search for groups with whatever you're interested in.
 Many people post stating they just moved to the city and want to make friends.
 This is how I have met the most people, as I comment on people’s pictures and then we message about meeting up.
 It’s been a really great way to make friends!

 Nightlife

+Barcelona is known for having a vibrant nightlife.
 People tend to get to clubs around 1-2 am & then stay out until 5 or 6 am.
-It makes for a very late night!
+It makes for a very late but very fun night!

 The most popular nightclubs I have heard of are: